 Somewhat bulky and difficult to maneuver.
 A few users said it stopped working for unknown reasons.

-Lightweight and easy to use throughout the house.
-Multiple steam settings.
-Chemical-free sanitation.
+Lightweight and easy to use throughout house.
+Includes 2 eco-friendly reusable microfiber pads.
+Multiple settings.
+Chemical-free sanitation safe for hardwood floors.

-A few reports of faulty units that fail to produce steam.
+A few reports of faulty units that fail to produce mist.

-Compared to a typical vacuum, a steam cleaner offers an extra punch when it comes to dealing with messes.
-Instead of suction alone, these cleaners use hot, evaporating water to help lift out dirt and grim from hard-to-clean spots like carpets and rugs.
+Compared to a typical vacuum, a steam cleaner offers an extra punch when you need to deal with messes.
+Instead of suction alone, these cleaners use hot, evaporating water to help lift out dirt and grime from hard-to-clean spots like carpets and rugs.

-The type of steam cleaner you buy will largely determine how powerful and capable it is.
+The type of steam cleaner you choose will largely determine how powerful and capable it is.
 Small handheld cleaners lack power but are more than enough for smaller messes you need to clean up quickly.
-Larger styles like canister and mop steam cleaners are better suited for routine clean ups or larger messes that can permanently stain or damage most surfaces.
+Larger styles like canister and mop steam cleaners are better suited for routine clean-ups or larger messes that can permanently stain or damage most surfaces.

 Steam cleaners, as the name suggests, work by heating tap water past the boiling point, thereby creating steam.
 No further chemicals are required.
 The steam is forced through the machine’s nozzle under pressure, and it works to soften and lift away grease and grime, as well as kill germs and dust mites.
 Many steam cleaners are hot enough to even kill bed bugs, fleas and their eggs, and viruses.

 The high heat of the steam sanitizes most hard surfaces, and yet the moisture dries very quickly.
 This makes steam cleaners excellent for cleaning many items around your home, including the following: